Mexican Drug Cartel

 - They cartels fight amongst each other and the strongest or luckiest survive.
 This is a major problem for Mexico, and it is becoming a major problem for the United States as drugs are moved into the U.S.

-The U. S. Ambassador Carlos Pascual stated on Friday that the threat Mexico is facing is from a “transnational criminal organizations, leaving the United States little choice but to assist its southern neighbor or risk an increasingly grave threat to its own security.”
+The U. S. Ambassador Carlos Pascual stated some years ago that the threat Mexico is facing is from a “transnational criminal organizations, leaving the United States little choice but to assist its southern neighbor or risk an increasingly grave threat to its own security.”

-- After the two year battle that has killed over 5000 people, Guzman’s cartel controls the most coveted traffic route through Cuidad Juarez., therefore it is a dying city.
+- After the two year battle that has killed over 5000 people, Guzman’s cartel controls the most coveted a traffic route through Juarez, therefore it is a dying city.

 - What should the United States due to help the displaced people?